nathanielwarner/carletonian-wordpress/wp-content/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.19 =
+* New: Improved the error reporting system to make resolving issues easier.
+* New: The locations of the Facebook feeds on your site will now be logged and listed on a single page for easier management.
+After this feature has been active for awhile, a "Feed Finder" link will appear under your connected accounts on the plugin Settings page which allows you to see a list of all feeds on your site along with their locations.
+* Tweak: When clearing the plugin cache, the cache in the Litespeed plugin will now also be cleared if being used on the site.
+* Fix: Fixed an issue with anonymous avatars not displaying correctly in group feeds.
+* Fix: Added a fix for apostrophes in connected accounts.

+= 2.18.3 =
+* Tweak: Updated deprecated jQuery functions to prevent potential issues with newer versions.
+* Tweak: Due to an API bug which Facebook hasn't resolved yet that affects buy/sell posts in groups, we have added a 'salesposts' shortcode option which will work around the issue until they fix it.
+If you are displaying posts from a group and receiving an "API Error 100" notice then adding `salesposts=true` to your shortcode and clearing the plugin cache should resolve the issue.
+* Fix: When displaying the feed in multiple columns, clicking the "See more" link in the post text wouldn't correctly reconfigure the layout.
+* Fix: Fixed a layout issue with the posts and Like Box which occurred when using a multi-column layout and applying feed padding.
+* Fix: Fixed an issue with the background color not being applied correctly when set to be black.

+= 2.18.2 =
+* Tweak: Now displays a notice to logged-in admins which lets you know if the Like Box or header cover photo is being intentionally hidden due to the GDPR setting.
+* Fix: Fixed an error which occurred when deleting the plugin.

 = 2.18.1 =
 * Fix: Fixed an issue with the integration with the Complianz plugin
 * Fix: Resolved a PHP warning related to the preg_replace_callback function which was displayed under certain conditions